The Counseling Center

 - Program Evaluation: Gather data regarding student service utilization, satisfaction with services, and learning outcomes to assess the effectiveness of counseling services and provide the data we need to make ongoing improvement to our services.

 University of Washington Bothell is a four-year public University that grants baccalaureate, post- baccalaureate, and master degrees.

-International students arrive from over 20 different countries.
+- 7% of students are International students who arrive from over 20 different countries.